Jelenia Góra–Żagań railway: Post-war period

 After World War II, following the change in national borders, the railway line was taken over by Polish State Railways.
 After the damage done during the war, the line was quickly restored to operational status on 10 November 1946.
 A ceremonial reopening took place at stations, including in Wleń.
 For another five years, this line remained the only railway connection from Jelenia Góra to the north and west, which meant that, in addition to passenger trains, several long-distance trains operated on this route.

 The passenger service on the line remained steady until the 1980s, when the gradual decline of the railway network began.
 In January 1983, passenger trains were suspended on the Lwówek Śląski–Gryfów Śląski section, and in 1991 on the Lwówek Śląski–Jerzmanice Zdrój route.
 That same year, passenger services were suspended between Zebrzydowa and Żagań, and on 20 October 1994, the Ławszowa–Żagań section was completely closed.
 In early 1996, passenger services between Lwówek Śląski and Zebrzydowa were suspended.
 The services were steadily reduced by Polish State Railways until July 2005, when trains were replaced by the Railway Bus Communication system, with the threat of complete closure for passenger traffic.
 However, due to efforts from local government authorities, the line was not closed, and promotion of the route, particularly for tourism, was pursued.
 In December 2007, the Lwówek Śląski–Zebrzydowa connection was revived, and in 2008, the line was included in the Euro-Nysa all-day ticket offer.
 Special promotional trains were also introduced, notably on Children’s Day, with a historic train powered by a steam locomotive.

-Passenger services continued until 11 December 2016, when Koleje Dolnośląskie launched the last train from Jelenia Góra to Lwówek Śląski and Wrocław Główny, named the "Last Lazy Train".
+Passenger services continued until 11 December 2016, when Lower Silesian Railways launched the last train from Jelenia Góra to Lwówek Śląski and Wrocław Główny, named the "Last Lazy Train".
 On the same day, bus replacement services were introduced for the Jelenia Góra–Lwówek Śląski section.
 The closure of passenger services was justified by the deteriorating technical condition of the railway line, which led to longer travel times for passenger trains.
 According to data from early 2017, as much as 74% of the railway’s length was in poor condition.
 To improve the line’s condition, PKP Polskie Linie Kolejowe sought financial support from the Lower Silesian Marshal's Office for maintenance and repair works worth 4.6 million PLN in 2014, but the regional authorities deemed the cost disproportionate to the expected benefits.